pillars-framework/docs/docs/articles/guides/first-module.md

 }
 ```

-As you can see, the account is added as a reference (else we will save the entire entity), but we add the log as an entity to the account.
+As you can see, the account is added as a reference (else we will save the entire entity), and the same applies for the log entry.

 The `SaveOnlyAsync` ensures, that only the `LastLogin` field is updated.
 When working with partial entities, you may only update the fields you are responsible for.